how does harvest pick-up work? Can I really take whatever I want?

 Can I give out produce to friends and relatives?

 Potlucks?
 Yes!
 Dinner parties?
 Definitely!
 Pickle gifts?
 Sure!

 Generally, your harvest share is meant to provide for the daily needs of you and your household.
 If you would like to share produce from the farm with a friend or relative regularly every week, we ask that you count them as adult members of your household when signing up.

 Does the share include fruit?

-What if I miss a week or go on vacation?
+What if I go on vacation?

-No, membership is for one full season.
+No, membership is for the full 26 week harvest season.

 can I come visit the farm before signing up?